cognitect/transit-format/README.md

 ## How it works

-Transit was created to enable sending richly typed data from one program to another, across programming language boundaries.
-Transit is defined in terms of an extensible set of semantic types.
-When data is written to transit, the language-specific transit library maps the type to one of the semantic types, then writes it out to msgpack or json using the rules defined for that type.
-Whenever possible, data is written directly to msgpack or json using those protocols' built-in types.
-For instance, a string or an array from any language is always just represented as a string or an array in msgpack or json.
-When a value cannot be represented directly as a built-in type in msgpack or json, it must be encoded.
-Encoding captures the semantic type and value of the data in a form that can be represented as a built-in type in msgpack or json, either a string or an object (map).
+Transit is defined in terms of an extensible set of elements used to represent values.
+The elements correspond to semantic types common across programming languages, e.g., strings, arrays, URIs, etc. When an object is written with transit, a language-specific transit library maps the object's type to one of supported semantic types.
+Then it writes the object out to MessagePack or JSON using the rules defined for that semantic type.
+Whenever possible, data is written directly to MessagePack or JSON using those protocols' built-in types.
+For instance, a string or an array from any language is always just represented as a string or an array in MessagePack or JSON.
+When a value cannot be represented directly as a built-in type in MessagePack or JSON, it must be encoded.
+Encoding captures the semantic type and value of the data in a form that can be represented as a built-in type in MessagePack or JSON, either a string or an object (map).

 When transit data is read, any encoded values are decoded and programming language appropriate representations are produced.